void4/IntroductionToPython/README.md

 Each programming language has its tradeoffs.

-Python is a great introductory language because how it looks like ("the syntax") is relatively easy to understand and how it works ("the semantics") are intuitive.
+Python is a great introductory language because how it looks like ("the syntax") is relatively easy to understand and how it works ("the semantics") is intuitive.

 It's great for automating small, general tasks by interacting with other software and doing art, science and math.
 Because the language manages the complicated stuff in the background for you, you can write short, but very powerful programs with it.